ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 * For P-Chain API, the URL is `https://rpc.ankr.com/avalanche-p`.
 * For Fuji Testnet API, the URL is `https://rpc.ankr.com/avalanche_fuji`.

+Features:
+* Archive Data Included.
+* Automatic geo-routing across North America, Europe, and Asia.

 Note: soft limited to 1 million daily requests per IP or referring domain.
-Includes archive data.
 Batch calls limited to 1000.

-## Support

-If you have questions, problems or suggestions, come [talk to us](https://chat.avalabs.org/).
+Support is available on the [Ankr Discord](https://discord.gg/9yVU8YvayA).